eahrold/macnamer/OSX/OS X Install instructions.md

 	/Library/Server/Web/Config/apache2/

-and finally edit the the com.aapps.macnamer.plist specifying the location of where you placed macnamer.wsgi, and place that file in
+and finally edit the the com.grahamgilbert.macnamer.plist specifying the location of where you placed macnamer.wsgi, and place that file in

 	/Library/Server/Web/Config/apache2/webapps/